jax-ml/jax/docs/501/fault-tolerance.rst

     :linenos:
     :lines: 15-

-Example 2: Fault Tolerant Data Parallel Training With Recovery
+Example 2: Fault-tolerant data-parallel training with recovery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now, we modify the example above to allow failed processes to recover.
 When a